cocoakang/blackstrawberry/README.md

 # blackstrawberry

 ## What is this for?
-This repo is a spider which can download the bullet screens of Aiqiyi videos.
+This repo is a spider which can download the bullet screens from Aiqiyi videos.

 ## How to use?
 Environment: Python3.x zlib requests